 Can we trust them?
 Will they try to pull the wool over our eyes?
 Will they slowly-but-surely attempt to integrate telemetry/user data collection into the browser over time?
 Only time will tell... and I think that this relative "unknown" doesn't play well in Waterfox's favor among many users in the privacy community.

-I doubt blame anyone for not wanting to use Waterfox because of the company that's now behind it.
-After all, in that specific area, it's not too different from Brave.
+I do not blame anyone for not wanting to use Waterfox if their reason is because of the company that's now behind it.
+After all, in that specific area and in some cases, you can certainly argue that this new ownership makes Waterfox not too different from Brave.

 As always, stay safe out there!